CSE321-Fall2021/cse321-portfolio-skylar-kantor/README.md

 This project covers interrupts, using GPIO through bitwise masking, the Ticker and EventQueue objects, and planning a project from scratch.
 It also includes integrating an external library, and building a prototype with actual hardware

 * Project 3:
+This project covers the entire design process, from selection of a project, to planning, to implementation.
+It also requires the use of new hardware not used in Project 2, and the watchdog timer, as well as implementing critical section protection and sychronization
+For this project, I chose to design an adaptive speed limit sign that changes the speed limit based on the temperature an humidity, and displays the speed limit on a 7 segment display